amber-bajaj-1/rips2026-amd-routing/README.md

 ```

 The setup script downloads the benchmark package and required schemas, builds
 the programs, and creates the reusable device graph.
-It can be rerun safely if
-setup was interrupted.

 The four benchmark names are: